 First, a few words about Acknowledgement in AlertOps.
 Acknowledge is an optional state for Alerts, alongside Close, Assign, or Escalate.
 By default, Acknowledging an Alert does not change the activity of an Alert; notifications will continue until it is Assigned or Closed.
 Acknowledge is useful in cases where multiple Users or Groups are notified of an Alert at the same time, when team protocol allows a User to receive an Alert but not take ownership (Assign).

-When a user Acknowledges an Alert, that action is recorded in the Alert detail, but Escalation logic continues, and the Alert will be escalated to the next User at the interval defined in the Message Rule.
-In such a scenario, it would be more effective to simply Escalate the Alert, and so Acknowledge is not a default option and must be deliberately enabled in the Message Rule.
+When a user Acknowledges an Alert, that action is recorded in the Alert detail, but Escalation logic continues, and the Alert will be escalated to the next User at the interval defined in the Escalation Rule.
+In such a scenario, it would be more effective to simply Escalate the Alert, and so Acknowledge is not a default option and must be deliberately enabled in the Escalation Rule.
 Acknowledgement can also trigger additional activity, as we will explore here.

 By using Workflows, the Acknowledge state can serve as a trigger for further actions, and we will use this to build a Workflow that will send reminder notifications to Users who have not Acknowledged the original notification.
 In our scenario, two Groups will be notified of a new Alert.
 Each Group has multiple Users.
 A User from each Group will need to Acknowledge the Alert to end the notifications.
 Only the active User from each Group who have not acknowledged the Alert will continue to receive notifications.